rinta-git/my-interview-prep/README.md

 Flexbox is 1D.
 So it can be arranged either in row direction or column direction.
 It is useful for creating simple layouts with single row or single column.
 Grid is 2D.
 It can control both row and column arrangement simultaneusly.
 It is usefull to create more complex layout.

-• Explain the use of the grid-template-columns property.
+• Explain the use of the grid-template-columns property.<br />
 To set the width of each column in grid.
 It can be set using grid-template-column:w1 w2 w3 or grid-template-column:repeat(no.Column, width). https://www.freecodecamp.org/news/css-grid-tutorial-with-cheatsheet/#the-justify-items-property